shanefully-done/mapleting/README.md

 ### UTF-8 First Design

-All text handling in Mapleting assumes UTF-8 encoding:
+All text handling in MapleTing assumes UTF-8 encoding:

 - Nicknames can be in any language (Korean, Japanese, Chinese, etc.)
 - Database stores UTF-8 text natively
 - API payloads are UTF-8 encoded JSON